 Disclosure requirements Completed?
-0 res been included in the company's audited annual report and provided where they have been omitted)?
-Companies should refer to th compliance and examples of go he PERG and PwC Good Practice Guide, which illustrates basic ood practice 1.
-Identity of the private e quity firm owner 2.
-Details on board compo osition 3.
-Financial review of the c company's position 4.
-Financial review of the c company's financial risks 5.
-Balanced and comprehe year and position at the ensive analysis of development and performance during the year end 6.
-Principal risks and unce rtainties facing the company 7.
-Financial key performar nce indicators 8.
-Non-financial key perfore employees rmance indicators, including environmental matters and 9.
-The company's strategy · 10.
-The company's business s model 11.
-Trends and factors affect position cting the company's future development, performance or 12.
-Environmental matters 13.
-Employee matters 14.
-Social, community and h numan rights issues 15.
-Gender diversity inform nation ctors of the company confirming compliance with the It explanations for areas of non-compliance.
-Transparency requiremen nts Completed?
+Have the following disclosures been included in the company's audited annual report and accounts (or an explanation provided where they have been omitted)?
+Companies should refer to the PERG and PwC good practice guide, which illustrates basic compliance and examples of good practice 1.
+Identity of the private equity firm owner 2.
+Details on board composition 3.
+Financial review of the company's position 4.
+Financial review of the company's financial risks 5.
+Balanced and comprehensive analysis of development and performance during the year and position at the year end 6.
+Principal risks and uncertainties facing the company 7.
+Financial key performance indicators 8.
+Non-financial key performance indicators, including environmental matters and employees 9.
+The company's strategy 10 .
+The company's business model 11. .
+Trends and factors affecting the company's future development, performance or position 12 .
+Environmental matters 13 .
+Employee matters 14 .
+Social, community and human rights issues 15. .
+Gender diversity information 16. .
+A statement by the directors of the company confirming compliance with the Guidelines or setting out explanations for areas of non-compliance.

-Transparency requirements Completed?
-1.a The company should publish its annual audited report on its website within 6 months of year end 1.b The Walker disclosures should be produced in the front half of the annual audited report, not in an annual review or similar.
+Transparency requirements 1.a TThe company should publish its annual audited report on its website within 6 months of year end.
+1.b The Walker disclosures should be produced in the front half of the annual audited report, not in an annual review or similar.
 1.c The annual audited report should be readily accessible on the company website, and not behind a log-in or similar.
-2. The company should publish a summary mid-year update on its website giving a brief account of major developments in the company within 3 months of mid-year.
+2. The company should publish a summary mid-year update on its website giving a brief account of major developments in the company within three months of mid-year.